NavyaG-lab/Tech-writer/on-call_runbook.md

     require different actions based on the kinds of datasets involved.

 ## Dataset partition not found on s3

-### Symptoms ###
+### Symptoms
   * A thrown `java.io.FileNotFoundException: No such file or directory` on a Spark executor for a file on S3.
-  * The the partition file in question is accounted for in the mentioned bucket via the AWS console web UI (because the AWS CLI is usually unable to find it either), and it has no permissions listed then it's most likely this issue.
+  * The partition file in question is accounted for in the mentioned bucket via the AWS console web UI (because the AWS CLI is usually unable to find it either), and it has no permissions listed then it's most likely this issue.

 Some instances of this happening include:
   - [1] https://nubank.slack.com/archives/CE98NE603/p1566893108104300
   - [2] https://nubank.slack.com/archives/CE98NE603/p1566115955069000?thread_ts=1566105267.068700&cid=CE98NE603
   - [3] https://nubank.slack.com/archives/CE98NE603/p1573363471193700

-### Solution ###
+### Solution
 [Retracting](https://github.com/nubank/data-platform-docs/blob/master/ops_how_to.md#retracting-datasets-in-bulk) the inputs for the failing datasets in order to recompute the inputs and re-store them on s3 usually fixes it.